 fortifyupdate Option Description • zh_CN (Simplified Chinese) • zh_TW (Traditional Chinese) Note: The values are not case-sensitive.
-Alternatively, you can specify a default locale for security content updates in the fortify.properties configuration file.
-For more information, see the Fortify Static Code Analyzer Applications and Tools Properties Reference Guide. -proxyhost <host></host> Specifies a proxy server network name or IP address. -proxyport <port></port> Specifies a proxy server port number. -proxyUsername <username></username> Specifies a user name if the proxy server requires authentication. -proxyPassword <password></password> Specifies the password if the proxy server requires authentication. -showInstalledRules Displays the currently installed Rulepacks including any custom rules and custom metadata. -showInstalledExternalMetadata Displays the currently installed external metadata. -url <url></url> Specifies a URL from which to download the security content.
+Alternatively, you can specify a default locale for security content updates in the fortify. properties configuration file.
+For more information, see the OpenTextTM Fortify Static Code Analyzer Applications and Tools Guide. -proxyhost <host></host> Specifies a proxy server network name or IP address. -proxyport <port></port> Specifies a proxy server port number. -proxyUsername <username></username> Specifies a user name if the proxy server requires authentication. -proxyPassword <password></password> Specifies the password if the proxy server requires authentication. -showInstalledRules Displays the currently installed Rulepacks including an custom rules and custom metadata. -showInstalledExternalMetadata Displays the currently installed external metadata. -url <url></url> Specifies a URL from which to download the security content.
 The default URL is https://update.fortify.com or the value set for the rulepackupdate.server property in the server.properties configuration file.
-For more information about the server properties configuration file, see the Fortify Static Code Analyzer Applications and Tools Properties Reference Guide.
+For more information about the server.properties configuration file, see the OpenTextTM Fortify Static Code Analyzer Applications and Tools Guide.
 You can download the security content from a Fortify Software Security Center server by providing a Fortify Software Security Center URL.
-Specify one of the following types of credentials if you are updating security content from Fortify fortifyupdate Option Description -sscUsername -sscPassword Specifies a Fortify Software Security Center user account by user name and password. -sscAuthToken Specifies a Fortify Software Security Center authentication token of type UnifiedLoginToken, CIToken, or ToolsConnectToken.